Understanding How Pro Boxing Odds Work

 Here’s an example so that you can better understand what we are talking about.
 Let’s say Mike Tyson is fighting Evander Holyfield.
 Oddsmakers might put out lines like you see below.

-In the example above, Mike Tyson is the favorite over Evander Holyfield.
-Because Tyson is the favorite, you would need to bet $260 on him to win $100.
-On the other side we have the underdog, Holyfield.
-At +220 you can bet $100 on him to win $220.
-As you can see, you always take a bigger risk by taking the favorite, while the underdog, while more unlikely, pays out at a much better rate.
+In the example above, Tyson is the favorite and Holyfield is the underdog.
+They key here is the numbers.
+If you wanted to place a wager on Tyson, you would have to risk $260 just to win $100.
+On the other side, we have the underdog +220.
+Here you only have to risk $100 to win $220.
+As you can see, you take a bigger risk by taking the favorite.
+The underdog, while less likely, pays out at a much better rate.

-Remember, if the bout ends in a draw, the wager (regardless of which side you were on) is treated as “no action”, meaning you simply get the money you risked back.
+If the bout were to end in a draw, the wager (regardless of which side you were on) is treated as “no action.”
+That means you just get the money you risked back.

-Moneylines are by far the most popular form of boxing betting, but they aren’t the only way to bet on a bout.
-Another popular type of boxing wager is the over/under on the number of rounds the bout will last.
-In this case it doesn’t matter who actually wins, but whether the bout goes under or over the number of rounds set by the oddsmaker.
+Moneylines are by far the most popular form of boxing betting, but they aren’t the only way to wager on a fight.
+Another popular type of boxing betting is the over/under on the number of rounds the bout will last.
+In this case what matters is whether the bout ends before the number of rounds set by the oddsmaker.

-You can also bet on who will win each round on the judges’ scorecard, as well as just about anything else that the oddsmakers can dream up.
-Just remember that the more exotic the wagers get, typically the odds of you winning reduces drastically.
+You can also bet on who will win each round on the judges’ scorecard.
+The bigger the fight the more different options that will be available to wager.
+Just remember that the more exotic the wagers get, the worse the odds of you winning generally get.